ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-gb.md

 - The `LoadBalancer` is usually billed by the number of exposed services, it can be expensive.

 > [!primary]
-> We are currently offering OVHcloud Managed Kubernetes LoadBalancer service as a free preview, until the end of summer 2019.
+> We are currently offering OVHcloud Managed Kubernetes load balancer service as a free preview, until the end of summer 2019.
 During the free preview there is a limit of 6 active `LoadBalancer` per cluster.
 This limit can be exceptionally raised upon request though our support team

+### Supported annotations

+There are several annotations available to customize your load balancer:

+- `service.beta.kubernetes.io/ovh-loadbalancer-proxy-protocol`: Used on the service to enable the proxy protocol on all backends.
+Supported values: `v1`, `v2`, `v2_ssl`, `v2_ssl_cn`.

+- `service.beta.kubernetes.io/ovh-loadbalancer-allowed-sources`: Used on the service to specify allowed client IP source ranges.
+Value: comma separated list of CIDRs.
+For example: `10.0.0.0/24,172.10.0.1`. **Deprecated** please use `loadBalancerSourceRanges` spec instead, see [Restrict Access For LoadBalancer Service](https://kubernetes.io/docs/tasks/access-application-cluster/configure-cloud-provider-firewall/#restrict-access-for-loadbalancer-service){.external}.

+- `service.beta.kubernetes.io/ovh-loadbalancer-balance`: Used on the service to set the algorithm to use for load balancing.
+Supported values: `first`, `leastconn`, `roundrobin`, `source`.
+Default: `roundrobin`.

 ### What about Ingress